Are you thinking about a career as a registered nurse?

 How much money will I make?

-Salaries vary across provinces and territories, as well as across practice settings.
+Salaries vary across provinces and territories as well as across practice settings.
+The Canadian Federation of Nurses Unions has more information on nursing contract provisions and salary.